National Democratic Congress (Zambia)

 Kambwili had been a fierce critic of President Lungu since he was relieved off his duties in 2016.
 In 2018, the NDC was banned from holding public meetings and Kambwili was arrested for inciting public violence.
+In late 2018, the NDC became a member of the Opposition Alliance.

 In April 2021, Kambwili resigned from the NDC following an internal dispute with party Vice President Joseph Akafumba, and Kambwili has since allied himself once again with the Patriotic Front party.

+The party’s current leader is Saboi Imboela.
+In early 2024, the NDC was one of the founding parties of the United Kwacha Alliance (UKA).